CDC ranks Halloween activities by COVID-19 risk: No trick-or-treating, crowded parties or indoor haunted houses

-LOS ANGELES (KTLA) – With Halloween on the way and the coronavirus still widespread, the U.S. Centers for Disease Control and Prevention released guidelines for safely celebrating the spooky holiday.
+LOS ANGELES, Calif.
+(KTLA) – With Halloween on the way and the coronavirus still widespread, the U.S. Centers for Disease Control and Prevention released guidelines for safely celebrating the spooky holiday.

 Traditional trick-or-treating, crowded parties and indoor haunted houses are among the activities the CDC says pose the highest risk for coronavirus transmission, and families should avoid them this year.